 Caldeira do Faial

-Located in Cedros parish and on a protected area with 313 hectares, the Faial Caldera is a collapse caldera, with about 2 kilometres in diameter, summit to the central volcano of the island, a volcanic edifice with about 400 thousand years.
+Located in Cedros parish, this protected area, with 313 hectares, encompasses the entire the Caldeira do Faial (caldera), located at the top of the island's central volcano, a volcanic edifice with about 400 thousand years.

-The access to the interior of Faial Caldera is conditioned by the Ordinance no. 68/2018, of 21 June, but it is possible to cross the perimeter of this reserve through the Caldera walking trail (PRC04FAI).
+The access to the interior of Caldeira do Faial is conditioned by the Ordinance no. 68/2018, of June 21, but it is possible to cross the perimeter of this reserve through the Caldeira walking trail (PRC04FAI).